Follow the link to sign up.

 Applications will then be put to the Council’s Finance & Policy Committee, which meets five times a year; please see the meetings page for the dates.
 Please ensure details of the application reach the Clerk at least a week before any meeting.
 Late applications of an urgent nature can sometimes be accommodated.
 Please ring or email for advice.

 Applicants will normally receive a decision letter within a fortnight of the Committee meeting.
-Successful applicants will find a cheque enclosed.
+Successful applicants will receive a bank transfer for the sum agreed.

 Any grant awarded must be acknowledged in any publicity or literature you subsequently produce.

 Further information can be obtained from the Clerk of the Council; please use the Contact page.

 Dacorum Borough Council has secured funding through the Government’s ‘Green Homes Grant’ scheme and is working to help local residents make free improvements to their homes.